hunterfro7/Senior-Project/Status Reports/Status as of 11-5-2019.md

 1. Project Members:
     * Benjamin Napier
+          * Attended and documented every CodeVA friday meeting
+          * Attended and documented every tuesday group meeting
+          * Created and submitted Sternheimer Award proposal document
+          * Worked with group to establish Google Drive space for our versions of the lessons and exercises
+          * Created slideshows for Python lessons 1 and 2
+          * Created Python coding challenges to accompany lessons
+          * Handled email communications between CodeVA and the team as well as email communications for Sternheimer Award information
+          * Created a web-based UI to navigate the lessons
+          * Worked with Kenny to create Project Charter document
     * Seth Vickers
     * Hunter Frostick
-      * Created Lesson 4 for scratch, mild, medium and spicy and presented to CodeVa.
     * Kenny Richardson
       * Attended and documented every CodeVA friday meeting
       * Attended and documented every tuesday group meeting

       * Working with Ben to create Project Charter document

-      * Did Scratch tutorial and douctmented experience, created two explorative "idea" projects to gain experience
+      * Did Scratch tutorial and documented experience, created two explorative "idea" projects to gain experience

       * Had two non-compsci friends do Scratch tutorial and documented their exerpeinces